 Prof Rachel Jewkes

-The MRC's Gender and Health Research Unit was established in January 2001 from the Women's Health Division of the Centre for Epidemiological Research in Southern Africa (CERSA).
+The SAMRC's Gender and Health Research Unit was established in January 2001 from the Women's Health Division of the Centre for Epidemiological Research in Southern Africa (CERSA).
 Its goal is to improve the health status and quality of life of women through high quality scientific research on gender and health which informs the development of policy, health services and health promotion.

 Our specific objectives are: